Laclede, Missouri

-Laclede is a city in Linn County, Missouri.
+Laclede (/ləˈkliːd/ lə-KLEED) is a city in Linn County, Missouri.
 The population was 305 at the 2020 census, down from 345 in 2010.

 History

 Laclede was platted in 1853.
 The city was named for Pierre Laclède, the founder of St. Louis.

 A post office called Laclede has been in operation since 1856.
 In July 2011 the United States Postal Service announced plans to permanently close the Laclede post office as part of a nationwide restructuring plan.

 The Locust Creek Covered Bridge, Gen. John J. Pershing Boyhood Home, and Plum Grove School are listed on the National Register of Historic Places.

 Geography

 According to the United States Census Bureau, the city has a total area of 1.27 sqmi, of which 1.25 sqmi is land and 0.02 sqmi is water.